kookkui/SoloRPGs/SoloRPGs/Riftbreakers - Second Edition/PCs/Aurielle.md

 Title:
 achievement_prog: "Riftbreaker: Successfully close 5 Rifts."
 Protection: D4+1
-Weapon1: <font color="#8624FF">Greatsword of the Warmonger</font>
+Weapon1: <font color="#8624FF">Greatsword of Expertise </font>
 Weapon1dmg: 2D6
 Weapon1type: Slashing
-Weapon1notes: Two-handed, Critical hit with this weapon, you deal the maximum damage possible.
-When you deal damage with this weapon, gain +10 parry until your next turn.
+Weapon1notes: When you deal a critical hit with this weapon, you deal the maximum damage possible.
+Increase the weapon Skill required to wield this weapon by +10.
 Weapon2:
 Weapon2dmg:
 Weapon2type: